phaubertin/jinue/doc/init-process.md

 with this message and then request that the loader exit to reclaim that memory.
 Before the loader has exited, it is safe to start allocating memory only starting from the physical allocation address hint provided in the memory information structure.
+Otherwise, the initial process risks overwriting memory the loader is still actively using.

 The reply to this message contains the following, concatenated, in this
 order: